dmtrung14-courses/cs453-p2p/README.md

 ![Banner](./assets/banner.png)

 This repository provides the source code to the Peer To Peer file transfer system that I used in [UMass Amherst CS453: Computer Network](https://sites.google.com/view/cs43-s22/overview?authuser=0).
+The full blog post can be found at [dmtrung.com](https://dmtrung.com/blogs/network_programming.html)

 The project requires both discovery of peers and fast and accurate file transfer protocol.
 The given threshold was 48 seconds for a 800 kB file [redsox.jpg](./PeerToPeer/redsox.jpg).
 By using multithreading and memory buffer, I was able to reduce this time to 36 seconds.
 This matches the best run time given by the solution, and was the best one among 150 students of the class.